By Sahar Adatia and Jimmy Singh.

 Upon court-electing the penalty notice, you will be required to appear before the Local Court Magistrate where you must either plead guilty or not guilty.

 You will avoid the demerit points, fine, and traffic conviction for any of the above offences if the Magistrate imposes a non-conviction penalty as a sentence where you plead guilty, or where you are found ‘not guilty’ after pleading ‘not guilty’ in court.
+Speak to one of our leading Criminal Lawyers in Sydney to learn more about non-conviction penalty.

 If you intend on representing yourself in court for a traffic offence, you should be well prepared and at least receive some experienced advice from a traffic lawyer beforehand.